 Place the fireplace as close to an existing gas line as possible to reduce the amount of pipe laying and drywall cutting involved.
 Locate the existing gas line inside the wall.
 Then, measure how far the distance is from the gas fitting on the fireplace to the nearest gas line.

-You will need to purchase the pipe and fittings you need to attach your new gas fireplace to the existing pipe.
+You will need to purchase the pipe and fittings needed to attach your new gas fireplace to the existing pipe.
 Most hardware stores will cut and thread the pipe for you if you need a custom size.

 Cover any furniture in the room as cutting drywall can make a dusty mess.